bogdoslavik/electron-preferences-modern/README.md

       ],
     },
   ]),
+  config: {
     /**
      * If you want to apply your own CSS.
 The path should be relative to your appPath.
      */
     css: 'custom-style.css',
+  },
 });
 ```